 10. Scenic Caves Nature Adventures- If you are looking for an attraction that is both fun and educational, don’t miss this one.
 Enjoy a self-guided trail of caves that were carved millions of years ago, experience a treetop canopy of platform decks and walkways, and take a breathtaking ride on the Thunderbird Twin Zip Line.
 There are also winter activities with 27 km. of ski trails and 8 km. of forest trails perfect for snowshoeing.

 This list is just to get you started on all you can see and do in The Blue Mountains, Ontario area.
-Reach out to us at StayInBlue.ca to learn about short-term and seasonal vacation rentals that are perfect for being right in the action.
+Reach out to us on StayInBlue.com to learn about our vacation rentals that are perfect for being right in the action.